Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Nephil [ANGEL]*, gives fast healing if you go below 50% hp, damage is decent early but otherwise you won't be playing it
 - *Ultron [ROBOT]*, decent damage early when at low hp, also gives a free magic card with little healing, gets obsolete pretty fast and not worth spending gold on, but decent starting bonus

-### Damage
+### Damage (1-2)
 common
-- *Lava boulder*, deals damage equal to burns, good option to do extra damage, can be used before you remove the burns with *Melgaroth*
+- *Lava boulder*, deals damage equal to burns, good option to do extra damage, can be used before you remove the burns with *Melgaroth*.
+Takes spaces in the deck though

 uncommon
-- *Succubus [DEMON]*, deals a lot of burns, good option if you have *Melgaroth* to make it more and convert them to shields
+- *Succubus [DEMON]*, deals a lot of burns, good option if you have *Melgaroth* to make it more and convert them to shields.
+The quest is completed in no time as shaman.
+The card will take some space in your deck but burns can become shields with *Melgaroth* and you can use it in a demon deck.

 rare
 - *Melgaroth, keeper of flames [ANCIENT][DEMON]*, doubles the burn when in your hand, and gives a shield option.
 Very powerful and interesting card, specially with 2nd class bonus.
 It can even be used for a shield bash strategy with some armor.
 Works best on small decks
-- *Beast emperor [BEASTMAN]*, doubles damage from thunder points if you have 1st class bonus
+- *Beast emperor [BEASTMAN]*, doubles damage from thunder points if you have 1st class bonus, also gives some mana.
+On low inferno it means 16 damage per card played, so most enemies die after 10 cards.
+Make sure to release thunder points when having double damage, even with class upgrade
 - *Witch of flames*, I normally wouldn't recommend it, it's definitely not worth buying, but with *Melgaroth* the double burn turn into triple and the triple into multiplying by 5.
-It can be useful to kill *Gorilla king* or other powerful single enemies, and you can always convert the burns back to shields with *Melgaroth*
+It can be useful to kill *Gorilla king* or other powerful single enemies, and you can always convert the burns back to shields with *Melgaroth*.
+It exiles so you can get rid of it if you don't want it.
+But usually you keep it towards the end of fight to maximise burns.

 ### Money
 uncommon